Cameron-Ord/Cameron-Ord/README.md

 - **Rust**

 ## My goals:
 Make a pretty good graphical text editor in C using SDL with some OpenGL potentially mixed in along with it.
-(Not really a strong requirement though as i want to finish it).
-The goal is to implement nice text editing features, not special effects.

-Mess around with the wayland protocol and see if i am not stupid enough to do something with it using wlroots.